Valt1-0/Booking/README.md

 To install the Booking system, follow these steps:

-- Clone the repository: `git clone https://github.com/Valt1-0/Booking.git`
-- Navigate to the project directory: `cd Booking`
 - Go to Telemetry folder : `cd Telemetry`
-- Setup the Docker compose : `docker compose . -d`
+- Setup the Docker compose : `docker compose up -d`
 - Configure environment variables as needed in .env of each Microservices.